AdrianoVoltolini/SSATAN-X_project/README.md

  - K_vs_P.py: used to create a contour plot that describes how the speed of SSATAN-X changes depending on the values of K and P. It computes 100*N simulations, where N is the number of parallelizations (in our case, 12).
  - KS_test.py: used to compare two empirical distribution functions (SSA vs SSATAN-X).
  - plotter.py: used to create an animation.
- - speed.py: used to measure the average speed of the SSA and the SSATAN-X algorithm.
+ - speed.py: used to measure the average speed of the SSA and the SSATAN-X algorithms.